 You can also make your website and social media pages pop out and appeal to all generations.
 Utilize online platforms including Facebook, YouTube, LinkedIn, etc. to boost your marketing strategy, and work on producing great content that appeals to workers.

 Make sure to showcase your happy team on social media platforms, and show potential workers that your company is an exciting and fun place to work at.
 Ensure that your company culture is healthy to make it more attractive to potential workers.

 Compensate your workers (both current and upcoming) properly.
 The past couple of years have been hard for workers, especially in the blue-collar sector.
 In April 2021, all that discontent over low pay and resentment over unfair treatment bubbled over and resulted in what economists call the Great Resignation.

 So how do you counter that and make sure that you can hire and retain talent for your business?
 The solution is quite simple: all you have to do is to pay them properly.
 If you can afford to, we highly recommend that you go beyond the minimum and pay a living wage.
 You can also offer incentives, bonuses, and so on once your business becomes profitable.

 Give your employees room to grow.
 It's important to give your employees not just security in tenure, but also room for growth.
 Does your new sealcoater exhibit great rapport with people and can charm the pants off of customers?
 Then why not let him grow beyond sealcoating and train him in sales?

 Create an incentive program for your team that is designed around the performance model and reward them with a good commission whenever they hit or go beyond their quotas.

-This year brings plenty of opportunities, but you have to be ready to take on the greatest challenges facing sealcoaters in 2022.
+This year brings plenty of opportunities, but you have to be ready to take on the greatest challenges facing sealcoaters.
 We hope that this article has given you some insights and helpful strategies on how to deal with asphalt business trends so you can have a productive and lucrative year.